horeaporutiu/wkc-tutorial-intelligent-loan/README.md

 # Implement data governance to manage and secure clients’ data

-It's no secret that data breaches are one of the worst ways to reach the headlines, and that even one breach can mean an [average cost of 3.9 million USD](https://www.varonis.com/blog/data-breach-statistics/).
+It's no secret that data breaches are one of the worst ways to reach the headlines, and even one breach can mean an [average cost of 3.9 million USD](https://www.varonis.com/blog/data-breach-statistics/).
 With data becoming more and more of a competitive advantage, and the amount of data that is produced world-wide projected to double [from 2020 to 2023](https://www.statista.com/statistics/871513/worldwide-data-created/), the process of organizing, managing, and securing your data is more